kaninnoothep/Teachmate/client/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-Example steps to open the app on iOS platform:
+Example steps to open the app on the iOS platform:

 - Press `i` to open in the iOS Simulator (requires Xcode), or